Reglan (Metoclopramide) Litigation

 • diabetic gastroparesis (a condition in which the stomach loses the ability to contract and empty).

-However, doctors also regularly prescribe Reglan to treat nausea and vomiting caused by migraine and cluster headaches and morning sickness in pregnant women.
-The FDA has never approved this off-label use.
+However, doctors also regularly prescribe Reglan to treat migraine and cluster headaches and morning sickness in pregnant women.
+The FDA has never approved these or other off-label uses.

 Reglan and Tardive Dyskinesia